The final quarter of 2011 is one that Gold investors would like to forget.

 The Gold Shares (GLD) represent fractional, undivided interests in a trust that holds allocated (or secured) gold.
 According to State Street, for many investors, the transaction costs related to the Gold Shares are expected to be lower than the costs associated with the purchase, storage and insurance of physical gold.

+Hong Kong Company Formation has often allowed multinational companies and entrepreneurs to obtain a competitive platform in the Asia-Pacific region.
 The Gold Shares represent fractional, undivided interests in the Trust, the primary asset of which is allocated (or secured) gold.

 For more ETF investing choices, see our overview Investing in Gold with ETFs.